 The program does not meet in-person.
 It is completely online.
 You can watch the program videos, read the supporting materials, and listen to the audio interviews, at any time, on demand, when it is convenient to you.

-The completion of the assessment questions for each of the three learning modules is required by January 31, 2021, 11:59 PM ET, to earn a digital badge.
-Each learning module should take about one to two hours to complete.
-The program content is available beginning January 4, 2021.
-The program will be archived here for future access, beginning in early February.
+The completion of the assessment questions for each of the three learning modules is required by March 31, 2021, 11:59 PM ET, to earn a digital badge.
+Each learning module should take about 1.5 to 2 hours to complete.
+The program content is available beginning March 1, 2021.
+The program will be archived here for future access, beginning in early April.

 Academic credit is not offered for the completion of Lifelong Learning: On Demand programs.
 The digital badge offered for this Lifelong Learning: On Demand program is not a form of academic credit.
 To learn more about professional programs – bachelor’s, master’s, doctoral, certificates, and bootcamps – offered at Northeastern University, click here.

 A digital badge is a validated acknowledgement of specific skills or knowledge a person gains across different learning experiences.
 A badge is one type of micro-credential that helps the earner represent these learning achievements digitally, using a branded symbol that the earner can share on professional and social networks of his or her choosing, and/or by email.
 Northeastern creates, shares, and issues digital badges through the Acclaim platform.
 This Lifelong Learning: On Demand program is not directly affiliated with Northeastern University’s learning assessments.